-Having an average credit score can mean you may qualify for a loan or credit card, but your interest rate may be higher than for people who have an “exceptional” FICO Score around 800.
+Having an average credit score can mean you may qualify for a loan or credit card, but your interest rate may be higher than for people who have an “exceptional” FICO Score of 800 or above.
 That means you’ll pay more in the long run.

 How does having a bad credit score affect me?

 A bad credit score can have even more of a negative financial impact.
 First, you’ll end up paying significantly more in interest on your loans than your counterparts with good or great credit scores.
 Of course, people with bad credit scores usually can’t afford to spend more money.

 Not only will having a bad credit score make it more expensive for you to own the things you have, it also can make it very difficult to even get the things you want, such as a credit card, auto loan, or even a job or apartment.
 You could be turned down because your low FICO score indicates that you may not be able to pay down this new debt or pay your bills on time.